Note: My Web pages are best viewed with style sheets enabled.

 In the U.†K., a bill was debated that would implement the latter.
 The final legislation there imposes criminal penalties for refusing to provide a private key to the police when requested.

-No, I am not employed by the PGP Corporation; and I have no investment in that company.
+No, I am not employed by the PGP Corporation or the Symantec Corporation (its owner); and I have no investment in either company.
 I promote PGP only because I like it and because it will be more useful to me when more people use it.
 I especially like the freeware version because it is free.

 The term Pretty Good Privacy and its acronym PGP are registered trademarks of the PGP Corporation.
 The generic term is OpenPGP.
 If I use the term PGP in a context where it is not clear whether I mean the specific PGP product of the PGP Corporation or OpenPGP generically, please assume I mean the latter.
 However, please recognize that these Web pages are based on no implementation of the OpenPGP concept except various versions of the specific PGP product.
 Also, much of what can be said about OpenPGP applies equally to the PGP product.